grassnhi/STM32-ES/README.md

 - Ex2: Ex1 with 1 delay statement (use counter and an extra variable to save the led status).

 - Ex3: Simulate the traffic light operation using led2, led_y0 and led_y1.
+(Red = 5s, Green = 3s, Yellow = 1s).
+1 delay statement.

 # Lab 2: Timer Interrupt and LED Scanning